caominhduy/epicas/README.md

 - [ ] Weighted Average Ensemble
 - [ ] LIME/SHAP (blackbox model explainers)
 - [ ] RNN Hyperparameter Selecting

+All model questions or improvements are very welcomed!
+Please forward them to caominhduy@gmail.com or create a pull request.

 ## References
 <a id="1">[1]</a>